RING OF FIRE RAILWAY – CHINA FSDI VISITS RAIL CORRIDOR TO ROF

 KWG & CHINA FSDI VISITS ONTARIO DEVELOPMENT CORPORATION

-Moe Lavigne, vice president of KWG Resources, said the latest round of engineering work ‘is very important to our Chinese partner, because that becomes the foundation for the feasibility study.’
+Moe Lavigne, vice president of KWG Resources, said the latest round of engineering work ‘is very important to our Chinese partner, because that becomes the foundation for the study.’

-China Railway First Design Survey Institute’s vice president Zhu Lizheng and KWG Resources CEO, Frank Smeenk, discussed the plan for a feasibility study for the design and financing of a north south route for the Ring of Fire railway with Rob Dowler and Ehren Cory, directors of the Ring of Fire Infrastructure Development Corporation of Ontario.
+China Railway First Design Survey Institute’s vice president Zhu Lizheng and KWG Resources CEO, Frank Smeenk, discussed the plan for a study for the design and financing of a north south route for the Ring of Fire railway with Rob Dowler and Ehren Cory, directors of the Ring of Fire Infrastructure Development Corporation of Ontario.